Stage 1 · Context & Problem Discovery

 • Scalable analytics to measure carbon offset and volunteer participation.

-This project taught us that impact-driven systems design thrives at the intersection of logistics and empathy — when technology not only optimizes, but also unites communities around sustainability.
+This project taught us that impact-driven systems design thrives at the intersection of logistics and empathy.
+It showed how technology can optimize complex coordination while bringing communities together around sustainability.

 Outcome · Reflection & Impact

-• Efficiency Gains: Simulated test routes showed up to 35% shorter delivery times compared to traditional manual coordination.
+• Efficiency gains.
+Simulated test routes showed up to 35 percent shorter delivery times compared to traditional manual coordination.

-• Adoption Interest: Restaurant participants and nonprofit volunteers expressed strong willingness to pilot Targ in their existing workflows.
+• Adoption interest.
+Restaurant participants and nonprofit volunteers expressed a strong willingness to pilot Targ in their existing workflows.

-Targ ultimately represents more than a digital platform—it’s a case study in how design can empower collaboration, transform local food networks, and make sustainability both measurable and actionable.
+Targ ultimately represents more than a digital platform.
+It is a case study in how design can empower collaboration, transform local food networks, and make sustainability both measurable and actionable.

 Outcome · Reflection & Impact

-• Efficiency Gains: Simulated test routes showed up to 35% shorter delivery times compared to traditional manual coordination.
+• Efficiency gains.
+Simulated test routes showed up to 35 percent shorter delivery times compared to traditional manual coordination.

-• Adoption Interest: Restaurant participants and nonprofit volunteers expressed strong willingness to pilot Targ in their existing workflows.
+• Adoption interest.
+Restaurant participants and nonprofit volunteers expressed a strong willingness to pilot Targ in their existing workflows.

-Targ ultimately represents more than a digital platform—it’s a case study in how design can empower collaboration, transform local food networks, and make sustainability both measurable and actionable.
+Targ ultimately represents more than a digital platform.
+It is a case study in how design can empower collaboration, transform local food networks, and make sustainability both measurable and actionable.